Omaha, Nebraska: 21st century

-Around the start of the 21st century, several new downtown skyscrapers and cultural institutions were built.
-One First National Center was completed in 2002, surpassing the Woodmen Tower as the tallest building in Omaha as well as in the state at 634 ft.
+Around the start of the 21st century, several downtown skyscrapers and cultural institutions were built.

+The First National Bank Tower on Dodge Street was completed in 2002 and is the tallest building in Omaha and the state, surpassing the Woodmen Tower as the tallest in both at 634 ft.
 The creation of the city's new North Downtown included the construction of the CenturyLink Center and the Slowdown/Film Streams development at North 14th and Webster Streets.
-Construction of the new TD Ameritrade Park began in 2009 and was completed in 2011, also in the North Downtown area, near the CenturyLink Center.
+Construction of the new TD Ameritrade Park, also in the North Downtown area, began in 2009 and was completed in 2011.
 TD Ameritrade Park is now the home of the College World Series, an event tourists flock to each year.
+The Union Pacific Center and the Holland Performing Arts Center opened in 2004 and 2005, respectively.

-New construction has occurred throughout the city since the start of the 21st century.
-Important retail and office developments have occurred in West Omaha such as the Village Pointe shopping center and several business parks including First National Business Park and parks for Bank of the West and C&A Industries, Inc and Morgan Stanley Smith Barney and several others.
-Downtown and Midtown Omaha have both seen the development of a significant number of condominiums in recent years.
-In Midtown Omaha significant mixed-use projects are underway.
-The site of the former Ak-Sar-Ben arena has been redeveloped into a mixed-use development Aksarben Village.
-In January 2009 Blue Cross Blue Shield of Nebraska announced plans to build a new 10 story, $98 million headquarters, in the Aksarben Village, completed in Spring 2011.
-Gordmans is also building their new corporate headquarters in Aksarben.
-The other major mixed-use development is Midtown Crossing at Turner Park.
+Important retail and office developments occurred in West Omaha, such as the Village Pointe shopping center and several business parks.
+The site of the former Ak-Sar-Ben arena was redeveloped into a mixed-use development Aksarben Village.
+In January 2009, Blue Cross Blue Shield of Nebraska announced plans to build a 10 story, $98 million headquarters in the Aksarben Village which it completed in Spring 2011.
+Another major mixed-use development to come to Omaha was Midtown Crossing at Turner Park.
 Developed by Mutual of Omaha, the development includes several condominium towers and retail businesses built around Omaha's Turner Park.

-The Holland Performing Arts Center opened in 2005 near the Gene Leahy Mall and the Union Pacific Center opened in 2004.

-There have also been several developments along the Missouri River waterfront in downtown.
+There have also been several developments along the Missouri River waterfront near downtown.
 The Bob Kerrey Pedestrian Bridge was opened to foot and bicycle traffic on September 28, 2008.
-Started in 2003, RiverFront Place Condos first phase was completed in 2006 and is fully occupied and the second phase was opened in 2011.
+Started in 2003, RiverFront Place Condos first phase was completed in 2006 and the second phase was opened in 2011.
 The development along Omaha's riverfront is attributed with prompting the City of Council Bluffs to move their own riverfront development time line forward.

 In the summers of 2008, 2012, 2016, and 2021 the United States Olympic Team swimming trials were held in Omaha, at the Qwest/Century Link Center.
 These events were highlights in the city's sports community, as well as a showcase for redevelopment in the downtown area.

+In the 2020s, a number of large projects have been either completed or planned in an attempt to revitalize downtown Omaha.
+These include the redevelopment of the Gene Leahy Mall, a large park near Omaha's Riverfront, and the Omaha Streetcar, a nearly $500 million system of public transit.
+A new skyscraper, the Mutual of Omaha Headquarters Tower, at 677 ft, will be the new tallest building in Omaha and the state upon its completion in 2026.

+Douglas County treasurer John Ewing was elected mayor in 2025, ending Stothert's 12-year long administration.
+He is the first black mayor of Omaha.